fawzben/drone/JOURNAL.md

 <img width=45% alt="Screenshot 2026-08-30 at 15 52 17" src="https://github.com/user-attachments/assets/f7f117d5-6de8-48f2-a04e-6de0669c041a" />

 **Healthy correction response, good frequency, not much noise.
-Tuning will be done once drone fully built
+Tuning will be done once drone fully built.
+D_term and I_term will be more noticeable in real conditions, with wind and actual stick commands